Terms and conditions

 8.7.
-The Seller is authorised to sell the goods on the basis of a trade licence.
+The Seller is authorized to sell the goods on the basis of a trade license.
 The Trade Licensing authority shall, within its jurisdiction, carry out a commercial inspection.
 Supervision in the area of personal data protection is carried out by the Office for Personal Data Protection.
-To a limited extent the Czech Trade Inspection Authority supervises, among other things, compliance with Act No 634/1992 Coll., on consumer protection, as amended.
+To a limited extent, the Czech Trade Inspection Authority supervises, among other things, compliance with Act No 634/1992 Coll., on consumer protection, as amended.

 8.8.
 The Buyer hereby assumes the risk of change of circumstances pursuant to Section 1765(2) of the Civil Code.

 9.1.
 Protection of the personal data of the Buyer, as a natural person, is provided by Act No 101/2000 Coll., on the protection of personal data, as amended.

 9.2.
 The Buyer agrees to the processing of the following personal data: name and surname, address, identification number, tax identification number, email address, telephone number, and information on purchases made (collectively hereinafter referred to as ‚personal data‘).